hakavlad/tird/docs/MANPAGE.md

 - Overwriting file contents does not guarantee secure destruction of data on the media.
 - You cannot prove to an adversary that your random data does not contain encrypted information.
 - **tird** protects data, not the user; it cannot prevent torture if you are under suspicion.
+- Key derivation consumes 1 GiB RAM, which may lead to performance issues or crashes on low-memory systems.
 - Development is not complete, and there may be backward compatibility issues.

 # REQUIREMENTS